ChanderG/c-compiler/growth.md

 The base direct-declarator rule, creates the entry into the symbol table.
 All declarator rules that follow modify the existing entry.

 The name of the variable gets passed around in the many non-terminals related to declaration.

+###After Modified method to work in steps
+Adding multiple function functionality.Declarations first.
+First step - moved type saving to the point of seeing type.